Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-The simplest reasoning pattern involving $A$'s reaction to (way of processing of) an input from $B$ occurs if $A$ maintains a proposition space $S_A(E,H)$ and a precise belief function $P_A$ defined on it for which $P_A(E) = p > 0$.
-In these circumstances it may occur that $B$ sends to $A$ a message to the extent that according to $B$ the proposition $E$ is true (more precisely: the sentence $E$ denotes a valid proposition), or in other words that $P_B(E) = 1$. $A$ trusts $B$ and intends to adopt the belief that $E$ is certainly valid. $A$ reacts to the input from $B$ by performing Bayesian conditioning on $E$, thereby revising its belief function to $\widehat{P_A} = P^0(\bullet \midd E)$.
+The simplest Bayesian reasoning pattern involving $A$'s reaction to and way of processing of information obtained from $B$ occurs if $A$ maintains a proposition space $S_A(E,H)$ and a belief function $P_A$ defined on it for which $P_A(E) = p > 0$.
+In these circumstances it may happen that $B$ sends to $A$ a message to the extent that according to $B$ the proposition $E$ is valid, or in other words that $P_B(E) = 1$. $A$ trusts $B$ and intends to adopt $B$'s belief that $E$ is true.
+A can do so by updating its belief function.
+Thus $A$ reacts to the input from $B$ by performing Bayesian conditioning on $E$, thereby revising its belief function to $\widehat{P_A} = P^0(\bullet \midd E)$.

-A paradigmatic example of this reasoning pattern occurs in the so-called Taxi Color Case as specified in detail in Schweizer~\cite{Schweizer2006}.\footnote{ Schweizer~\cite{Schweizer2006} contains a detailed description of the taxi color case, together with a useful survey of precise terminology in German about forensic reasoning patterns involving likelihood transfer and Bayesian conditioning.
-In Schweizer~\cite{Schweizer2013} the similar bus color scenario is mentioned in an exposition concerning the legal value of base rates.} I will decorate the the case description with some additional details.
-In a town (here TCCC, Taxi Color Case City), in total 1000 taxis circulate, 150 of which are green and 850 of which are blue.
-A witness $K$ stated that (s)he saw a defendant $D$ leave with a green taxi from a specific location, in particular taking the first taxi in the taxi queue in front of restaurant $R$ at 23.00 PM.
+An example of this reasoning pattern occurs in the so-called Taxi Color Case as specified in detail in Schweizer~\cite{Schweizer2006}.\footnote{ Schweizer~\cite{Schweizer2006} contains a detailed description of the taxi color case, together with a useful survey of precise terminology in German about forensic reasoning patterns involving likelihood transfer and Bayesian conditioning.
+I will decorate the case description with some additional details.
+In Schweizer~\cite{Schweizer2013} the similar bus color scenario is mentioned in an exposition concerning the legal value of base rates.} In a town (here TCCC, Taxi Color Case City), in total 1000 taxis circulate, 150 of which are green and 850 of which are blue.
+A witness $W$ stated that (s)he saw a defendant $D$ leave with a green taxi from a specific location, more specifically $W$ saw $D$ departing with the first taxi in the taxi queue in front of restaurant $R$ at 23.00 PM.